Princess Helena of the United Kingdom: Early life

-Helena was born at Buckingham Palace, the official royal residence in London, on 25 May 1846, the day after her mother's 27th birthday.
+Helena was born at Buckingham Palace, the official royal residence in London, on 25 May 1846.
 Albert reported to his brother, Ernest II, the Duke of Saxe-Coburg and Gotha, that Helena "came into this world quite blue, but she is quite well now".
 He added that the queen "suffered longer and more than the other times and she will have to remain very quiet to recover."
 Albert and Victoria chose the names Helena Augusta Victoria.
 The German nickname for Helena was Helenchen, later shortened to Lenchen, the name by which members of the royal family invariably referred to Helena.
 As the daughter of the sovereign, Helena was styled Her Royal Highness The Princess Helena from birth.
 Helena was baptised on 25 July 1846 at the private chapel at Buckingham Palace.
-Her godparents were the Hereditary Grand Duke of Mecklenburg-Strelitz (the husband of Queen Victoria’s cousin); the Duchess of Orléans (for whom the queen's mother, the Duchess of Kent, stood proxy); and the Duchess of Cambridge (the queen's aunt).
+Her godparents were the Hereditary Grand Duke of Mecklenburg-Strelitz (the husband of Queen Victoria's cousin); the Duchess of Orléans (for whom the queen's mother, the Duchess of Kent, stood proxy); and the Duchess of Cambridge (the queen's aunt).

 Helena was a lively and outspoken child, and reacted against brotherly teasing by punching the bully on the nose.
 Her early talents included drawing.
 Lady Augusta Stanley, a lady-in-waiting to the queen, commented favourably on the three-year-old Helena's artwork.

 Like her sisters, she could play the piano to a high standard at an early age.
-Other interests included science and technology, shared by her father Prince Albert, and horseback riding and boating, two of her favourite childhood occupations.
+Other interests included science and technology, shared by her father Prince Albert, and horse riding and boating, two of her favourite childhood occupations.
 However, Helena became a middle daughter following the birth of Princess Louise in 1848, and her abilities were overshadowed by her more artistic sisters.